ie-safebank/safebank-fe/docs/data-flow-diagram.md

 ### 📂 **2.2 Administrative Functions**
 Admin tasks include:
 - **List Users**: Retrieve and display user details.
-- **User Deletion**: Remove a user from the system.
+- **User Deletion**: Remove a user from the system and update user data.
-- **User Edit**: Update user details.
+- **User Edit**: Update user details in the user database.
-- **User Creation**: Manually create a new user account.
+- **User Creation**: Manually create a new user account and update user data.

 #### 🔒 **Data Handling**:
 - Admin actions are validated and logged for security.
-- Changes affect the respective accounts data stored in the system.
+- Changes affect the respective user data and accounts data stored in the system.

 ---